 No matter whether after high or low intensity: After the unit it is enormously important to recover optimally in order to be in turn as efficient as possible for the upcoming units.

-For this purpose I would recommend protein-containing regeneration drinks such as the RECOVERY SHAKE recommended.
-This offers you the optimal combination of carbohydrates and proteins to drive your regeneration in the best possible way.
+For this purpose I would recommend protein-containing regeneration drinks such as the RECOVERY SHAKE.
+This offers you the optimal combination of carbohydrates and proteins to get your regeneration in the best possible way.

 Or after particularly intense muscular stress the RECOVERY8.
 The R8 offers all 8 essential amino acids in addition to carbohydrates.
 These are especially important for regeneration during muscularly stressful units.